sifive/cmsis-svd-generator/README.md

 # cmsis-svd-generator
-Generates CMSIS-SVD xml files from DTS info and Register templates
+Generates CMSIS-SVD xml files from DTS info and Register templates in the regmaps directory.